 - cens.time.fixed

-to use time-dependent weights for censoring estimation using weights
+Logical; use time-dependent weights for censoring estimation.

 - outcome.iid

-to get iid contribution from outcome model (here linear regression working models).
+Logical; get iid contribution from outcome model.

 - meanCs